 Nevertheless, that's more of a measure of how compelling the 7 Pro itself still is, rather than evidence a lack of ambition on the part of OnePlus.
 With the latest software upgrades, the OnePlus 7 Pro remains hugely competitive.
 So, take that phone and add in subtle camera, performance and battery improvements and you have yourself a worthy encore.

-Unfortunately, the phone isn't coming to the U.S., at least not at launch.
-OnePlus, which didn't bring the original OnePlus 7 to North America, is muddying the waters even more with the release of the 7T Pro, making it available in Europe and Asia, where it replaces the OnePlus 7 Pro, but not in North America, where the 7 Pro will continue to live alongside the 7T.
+Unfortunately, the phone isn't widely available in the U.S., outside of grey imports.
+So OnePlus is muddying the waters even more with the release of the 7T Pro, making it available in Europe and Asia, where it replaces the OnePlus 7 Pro, but not in North America, where the 7 Pro will continue to live alongside the 7T.
 Confused about the whole OnePlus lineup?
-You're not alone — we have a complete layout of every OnePlus phone you can get that clarifies things.
+You're not alone — check out our OnePlus retrospective for a full rundown of the company's handsets.

 At a glance

-Bottom line: OnePlus builds on its best ever phone with faster performance, a bigger battery and new camera modes.
-The 7T Pro isn't an overhaul of the previous OnePlus 7 Pro, but it doesn't need to be.
-Instead, with a thoughtful selection of upgrades, OnePlus heads into the final quarter of 2019 with an incredibly strong line-up.
+Bottom line: OnePlus builds on the 7 Pro with faster performance, a bigger battery and new camera modes.
+The 7T Pro isn't an overhaul of the OnePlus 7 Pro, but it didn't need to be.
+Instead, with a thoughtful selection of upgrades, this phone is well positioned to challenge the mid-to-high-end devices of late 2020.

 - Phenomenal notchless design

 - Android 10 with speedy OxygenOS enhancements